calebsander/structure-bytes/README.md

 ````

 ## Binary formats
-In the following definitions, `uint8_t` means an 8-bit unsigned integer. `flexInt` means a variable-length unsigned integer with the following format, where `X` represents either `0` or `1`:
+In the following definitions, `flexInt` means a variable-length unsigned integer with the following format, where `X` represents either `0` or `1`:
 - `[0b0XXXXXXX]` stores values from `0` to `2**7 - 1` in their unsigned 7-bit integer representations
 - `[0b10XXXXXX, 0bXXXXXXXX]` stores values from `2**7` to `2**7 + 2**14 - 1`, where a value `x` is encoded into the unsigned 14-bit representation of `x - 2**7`
 - `[0b110XXXXX, 0bXXXXXXXX, 0bXXXXXXXX]` stores values from `2**7 + 2**14` to `2**7 + 2**14 + 2**21 - 1`, where a value `x` is encoded into the unsigned 21-bit representation of `x - (2**7 + 2**14)`